nilanjan1/exercise/README.md

 ### Installing Host system

 - Install Ubuntu 14.04
-- Login to the host system as a priviledged user.
+- Login to the host system as a privileged user.
 In this tutorial I have used root user
 - This user should be part of libvirtd group
 - Install software as mentioned below (If your host system is behind a proxy then you need to set http_proxy environmental variable at this point)
 Here I have used root user.